-Right now, some african villages women survive on less than $1 a day.
+Right now, many african villages women survive on less than $1 a day.
 Together, we have the power to change that.

 By offering African women a hand-up so they can support their families, we ensure that their children can have the best start in life, creating a ripple effect across communities and a brighter future for Africa.

 We have a number of different Programmes that strive towards that goal.

 Ripples was founded in 2015 as BME Concercern, and registered by the Charity Commission UK.
 Ripples Foundation started its work in Africa in 2011, delivering women empowerment programmes by Ripples Nigeria, Ghana and Cameroon and recently Ripples Madagascar our most recent location.
 Ripples Foundation USA was first established in 2015, our operations headquarters now operates from our USA office.

 If you empower a women, you empower a nation.
 Women are the people who are educating the next generation and if we make that women can raise their children in a stable and healthy environment, we will be helping to raise a more educated and inspired generation of Africans.

 We work with women both in the US and in Africa through a number of programmes designed to improve women's economic, mental and medical well-being.
 Our programmes in Africa help village women generate a regular income so that they can afford to feed their families, have access to medical care and send their children to school.
 This in turn triggers a ripple effect of development across small villages and creates a positive impact in communities, contributing to make change happen.

 Young people represent the future of Africa.
 If we invest in the development of young people early, we prepare them to grow up take over over and improve lives in their communities.
 In Africa we run our Youth Development Programme to empower and train rural youth in basic IT and Media.
 They acquire valuable skills valued by employers in today's digital age.